Humanitarian and civilian support to Ukraine

 Humanitarian support

-Sweden's humanitarian support to Ukraine amounts to around SEK 2.3 billion.
-It includes contributions via organisations that are effective in providing the Ukrainian people and refugees with medicines, food and other essential items via primarily the World Food Programme (WFP), the International Committee of the Red Cross, the International Federation of Red Cross and Red Crescent Societies, the Ukraine Red Cross Society, the UN’s Ukraine Humanitarian Fund, Save the Children, UNICEF, UNHCR, the Swedish Civil Contingencies Agency (MSB), Norwegian Refugee Council, Danish Refugee Council, Action against Hunger, and the International Rescue Committee.
-Sweden has also supported shipments of 50 000 tonnes of wheat via the WFP to alleviate the consequences of the war for vulnerable countries, and has given SEK 100 million in support to ‘Grain from Ukraine’, a Ukrainian initiative.
+Since 2022, Swedish humanitarian assistance to Ukraine has amounted to approximately SEK 2.3 billion.
+This includes measures via organisations that effectively provide the Ukrainian people and refugees with supplies, mainly via the World Food Programme (WFP), the Red Cross and Red Crescent Movement (ICRC, IFRC and the Ukrainian Red Cross Society – URCS), the UN’s Country-Based Pooled Fund for Ukraine, Save the Children, the UN Children’s Fund (UNICEF), the UN Refugee Agency (UNHCR)’, the Swedish Civil Contingencies Agency (MSB), the Norwegian Refugee Council, the Danish Refugee Council, Action Against Hunger and the International Rescue Committee.
+Sweden has also supported the transportation of wheat to help mitigate the effects of war for vulnerable countries through WFP, and has given support to Ukraine’s ‘Grain from Ukraine’ initiative.

 Financial support